AledPeart/plant-base/TESTING.md

 * __Test__– Does the expected validation check prevent users from entering an email address that does not meet the required format?
 __Result__– The result was __not__ as expected.

+* __Test__– Are users prevented from registering an account with a username that alreay exists and shown the appropriate warning mesage?
+__Result__– The result was as expected.

 * __Test__– Does the expected validation check prevent users from entering a password that does not meet the required format?
 __Result__– The result was as expected.